kvc0/goodmetrics/README.md

 # <img src="https://user-images.githubusercontent.com/3454741/151748581-1ad6c34c-f583-4813-b878-d19c98ec3427.png" width="108em" align="center"/> Goodmetrics

-The worst metrics format - except for all the others
+Light, fast, unlimited cardinality, service operations-focused time series metrics.

 # Overview
 ## About
 Goodmetrics is for monitoring web service workflows: It records __observations from workflows__ not __contextless numbers__.

 Leveraging [Postgresql and the Timescaledb plugin](https://docs.timescale.com/), Goodmetrics creates a simple, familiar wide schema for your application workflow; a column per dimension and a column per measurement.
-Cardinality is not an issue for a modern (read: 25+ year old) time series database.
+Cardinality is not an issue for a modern (read: 25+ year old) database.

 ## Getting started
 ### **Have a TimescaleDB**